czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 ## MONOPOLIES AND CARTELS

 Most big businesses are not monopolies and not all monopolies are big business.
 - consumers of a monopolist’s product are foregoing the use of scarce resources which would have a higher value to them than in alternative uses.

-monopolist “restricts output”, not the intent or the monopolist doing so monopoly's higher price - less purchases - less production

-cartels need a way to enforce internal compliance. smaller businesses fight cartels by offering at lower prices, so cartels who charge for higher profits are at risk
+monopolist “restricts output”, not the intent or the monopolist doing so monopoly's higher price - less purchases - less production cartels need a way to enforce internal compliance since smaller businesses fight cartels by offering at lower prices, so cartels who charge for higher profits are at risk

-## ANTI TRUST LAWS

-Ideally, a regulatory commission would set prices where they would have been if there were a competitive marketplace.

-- average costs imposed by regulators are irrelevant when avg costs suddenly become high or low
-- civil aeronautics board kept out competitor airlines, so air fares were high.

 ## COMPETITION VS COMPETITORS

 LESSON: what is detrimental to competition and what is detrimental to competitors.

-free competition is replaced by gov. intervention to force companies to facilitate competitors, it seems like it protects competitors
+Free competition is replaced by gov. intervention to force companies to facilitate competitors, it seems like it protects competitors

-CLAIM: standard practice in US courts: is to describe the percentage of sales made by a given company as the share of the market which it “controls.”

-if one material is controlled by monopoly and is expensive, then it makes substitutes more attractive
+CLAIM: standard practice in US courts: is to describe the percentage of sales made by a given company as the share of the market which it “controls.” if one material is controlled by monopoly and is expensive, then it makes substitutes more attractive

 outside importers of same product doesn't mean that monopoly exists even if only one company in a country makes same products